MikeLorenz/Mountaineer-1/README.md

 Created by ManchegoMike ([Twitch](https://www.twitch.tv/ManchegoMike), [GitHub](https://github.com/ManchegoMike))

-This addon is not intended to be "judge and jury" for your Mountaineer Challenge, nor is it the final arbiter of what is or isn't allowed.
+This addon cannot be "judge and jury" in every aspect of your Mountaineer Challenge, nor is it the final arbiter of what items are or aren't allowed.
 It doesn't *prevent* you from doing anything; it's simply a way to alert you to some obvious issues and keep you on the straight and narrow.

+The one area where the addon *does* act as judge, jury, and executioner is in relation to your skill levels (unarmed, fishing, cooking, first aid).
+It will warn you if your skill levels are getting low, and if they drop far enough, it will tell you your run is over.

 ## Installation